Favorite family Christmas movies

 - The Lion and the Lamb (VHS); narrated by Christopher Reeve and Amy Grant.

 - Christmas in Connecticut (1945); Barbara Stanwyck, Dennis Morgan, Sydney Greenstreet.
 The DVD contains “Star in the Night,” a heart-warming, Oscar-winning short video set in the old West inspired by the story of the magi.
 I look forward to “Star in the Night” and make a point to watch it each year.
+And now it’s on youTube.

 - It Happened on 5th Avenue (1947): I can’t believe we have missed this one all these years!
 Thanks to Laura for showing it to us at her home this Christmas (2011).
 It’s now one of my favorites.
+Indeed, it reminds me of The Mansion by Henry Van Dyke; cf. Favorite Christmas Storybooks.

 This entry was posted in Family